 This chart depicts the percentage of all enrolled, degree-seeking, first-time, first year (freshmen) students who had high school grade point average within the given ranges.

 Note: Some schools choose not release this information.
 If you have any questions regarding missing numbers, be sure to reach out to North Greenville University directly.

 Your high school grade point average (GPA) is a number that reflects your high school academic performance.
 A weighted GPA or an unweighted GPA are the two possible GPA scores considered by colleges.

 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

 North Greenville University considers standardized tests scores during the admissions process.

-North Greenville University does not have a test optional admissions policy.
+North Greenville University is a test optional school.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 To be most competitive at North Greenville University, you should strive to earn between 18 and 24 on the ACT.